aopal/sgt/_dm notes 8951aa683f24a1347cf3e7d3ed944136/shattered gods tomb.md

 - Rorvun Cestim
 	- Level 5 Caesalan human fighter, adherent to the god Ebor, and serves under Ormen's command.
 Bounty hunter by trade, came to the tomb out of boredom with his life, and signed onto the priests of Ebor because it fit his own morals
 - Steel Crash
 	- Level 5 Kenku monk/rogue.
+Acolyte of the priests of Ebor

 People still needed: